 Stress impairs your immune system and thus may increase your risk for cancer.
 And if you get diagnosed with cancer, you are completely devastated.
 The amount of stress is unbelievable, which further impairs the ability of your own immune system to kill cancer cells.

-In women, stress is well known to cause a cessation of menses.
-Acute emotional trauma, such as a divorce, preparing for a performance or an examination, or a young girl leaving home for the first time to go to college, can stop menses for a while.
+Harmful effects of stress on reproductive system are well-known.
+In fatc, acute emotional trauma, such as a divorce, preparing for a performance or an examination, or a young girl leaving home for the first time to go to college, can stop menses for a while.

 Severe emotional stress affects the hypothalamus, a vital structure in the brain, which then affects the ovaries in such a way that menses come to a halt.
 It is body’s way to stop reproduction at the time of stress.